-Presumably, knowing how to play music with an instrument is fulfilling.
+Presumably, knowing how to play music with an instrument or taking bongos lessons is fulfilling.
 Allegedly, it is good for the soul and heartening to the spirit.
 It has been suggested that the creative effort of making music activates and strengthens part of your brain that other creative skills do not touch, so it is good for the mind.
 At least that’s what they say!

 After not learning to play, throughout my life, piano, flute, drums, and banjo, I’ve become something of an expert.
 That doesn’t even include things like recorder and harmonica, also toyed with but not learned.
 I can help you make sure that you won’t learn a DAMN THING.